 The cavernous inside is an exposé of white-on-white counter, cabinets, pillars and floor; the walls are cream (not the edible kind); and the cabinet contents add a splash of colour, as does Carole, as she greets customers with her lilting "Bonjour!"

-But then came the glory, the sweet, sweet glory: a gleaming orb of burning summer sunset.
-Bamboleo ($7.50) is a parcel of mango and passionfruit mousse with a banana heart, every bite filled with fruity flavour, the mousse light and the base crisp.
-And Lucie ($7.50), who stole our hearts: demurely blushed pink, Lucie has a strawberry mousse centre supported by a floor of coconut dacquoise, all encased in a delicate pink, port-holed sponge.
+But then comes the glory, the sweet, sweet glory: a gleaming orb of burning summer sunset.
+Bamboleo is a parcel of mango and passionfruit mousse with a banana heart, every bite filled with fruity flavour, the mousse light and the base crisp.
+And Lucie, who stole our hearts: demurely blushed pink, Lucie has a strawberry mousse centre supported by a floor of coconut dacquoise, all encased in a delicate pink, port-holed sponge.
 Named after owners Savico and Karen Basset-Rouge’s daughter, she's soft, sweet and rather unforgettable.

-Blueberry macarons are incorrectly labeled 'macaroons' and in this case are devoid of the macaron's much coveted chewy centre and taste almost nothing of blueberry.
-The viennoiserie menu includes swirled and glazed escargot and danishes of apricot, pineapple or cherry ($3.80), flaky croissants ($2.80) and pain au chocolat ($3.80) beside filled baguettes and ciabattas ($9.80), pre-made croque monsieurs ($6.50) and quiches ($5.90), all backdropped by today’s bake of crusty loaves and baguettes.
+The viennoiserie menu includes swirled and glazed escargot and danishes of apricot, pineapple or cherry, flaky croissants and pain au chocolat beside filled baguettes and ciabattas, pre-made croques monsieurs and quiches, all backdropped by today’s bake of crusty loaves and baguettes.

 Le Bon Choix translates to ‘the good choice’ – and when it comes to intricately decorated pâtisserie treats you can rest assured they are.